 Layers, layers, and layers.
 January in Banff is one of the coldest months of the year and you’ll want to prepare accordingly.
 That means a proper winter jacket, thermal underwear, merino wool socks, winter boots, gloves, and a hat at the very least.

-Here’s a basic list to go off of.
-The left column is for general winter packing and the right is if partaking in snow sports.
+Here’s an essential list to go off.
+The left column is for general winter packing, and the right is for partaking in snow sports.

 - Winter Down Jacket